-175 2.3 GANetXL
+2.4 GANetXL

-In this paper GANetXL is employed in two steps: in the first step for single-objective optimization based on GA and the second step for two-objective optimization based on NSGA-II.
-GA and NSGA-II parameters such as population size, the number of generations, selection method, crossover and mutation operators, crossover and mutation probability and the type of algorithm were tested and reasonably well-performing parameters selected for final antimization runs (see supplementary date).
+In this paper GANetXL was employed in two steps: in the first step for single-objective optimization based on GA and the second step for two-objective optimization based on NSGA-II.
+GA and NSGA-II parameters such as population size, the number of generations, selection method, crossover and mutation operators, crossover and mutation probability and the type of algorithm were tested and reasonably well-performing parameters selected for final optimization runs (see supplementary data).